 Potato, Bacon and Caramelised Onion stuffed Vareniki.
-These little pockets of joy are Russian cousins of Polish Pierogi.
+These little pockets of joy are Ukrainian cousins of Polish Pierogi.

 Funnily enough, I didn’t learn about the existence of pierogi until I went to college in the States and met my husband, who being Canadian, was very excited to educate me about Canada and Canadian food.
 Pierogi was one of those things he was talking about with great enthusiasm.
-What he described though sounded amazingly similar to Russian vareniki, and I couldn’t understand for the life of me how Canada could claim them as their national food!!
+What he described though sounded amazingly similar to Ukrainian vareniki that are so popular in Russian, and I couldn’t understand for the life of me how Canada could claim them as their national food!!
 After a little digging though I realised the dumplings were Polish pierogi.
 Another surprise because in Russian pierogi are delicious pastries baked in oven, stuffed buns of sorts.

 First time Brad brought me home as a girlfriend, he was extremely excited to make pierogi for me, so he pulled out a bag out the freezer and got to cooking.
 Sadly, I couldn’t match his excitement as I bit into my first one.
 Thick, rubbery dough and a bland potato filling.
 Wow, I thought to myself, if he likes that travesty, what would he think of the real deal?!
 So I got all the needed ingredients out of his mum’s pantry and made the homemade vareniki.
 Everything was done and cleaned before his parents got home.